 Carabiner clips can easily clip a jacket, a water bottle, even an umbrella or a rain poncho to the outside of a backpack or purse.
 These clips are very helpful when you want to go hands free during your travels.

 I know that I have mentioned them in previous posts, but I find them especially useful.
-I travel with a handful, and we used them in D.C. to attach Buddy’s water bottle to the backpack since his backpack only had one sleeve for water bottles.
+I travel with a handful, and we used them in D.C. to attach Buddy’s water bottle to the backpack since his backpack only had one sleeve.

 Overall, we had a great time in D.C.!
 It was a fun place to visit with the teen.
 We look forward to our next trip to our nation’s capital.